oddkiva/sara/doc/sphinx/source/multiviewgeometry/coordinate_systems.rst

    \mathbf{R} = \left[ \mathbf{i}_C | \mathbf{j}_C | \mathbf{k}_C \right] \\

-In other words, the rotation matrix :math:`\mathbf{R}` whose column vectors are **the basis vectors of camera coordinate system expressed in the world coordinate system**.
+In other words, the rotation matrix :math:`\mathbf{R}` is the matrix whose column vectors are **the coordinates of the basis vectors of camera coordinate system in the world coordinate system**.

 Euler Angles
 ============

-The Euler angles :math:`(\psi, \theta, \phi)` are rotation angles about each axis that describe a rotation matrix.
+The Euler angles :math:`(\psi, \theta, \phi)` are the angles about each axis of the local coordinate system that are used to parameter any rotation matrix.

 Let us first describe the rotation axes.
-Consider an airplane and the local coordinate system attached to it.
-The usual axis convention in aerospace engineering is as follows:
+Consider an airplane and its local coordinate system.
+The usual axis convention used in aerospace engineering is as
+follows:

 - The :math:`z`-axis is the longitudinal axis pointing to the airplane nose.